When is easy: You should perform solar testing if your product will be exposed to sunlight.

 - Verify waveform

-- Apply pulse 5 times at the rate of not more than 1 pulse per minute
+- Apply pulse 5 times (not more than one per minute)

-- Rotate equipment under test (EUT) 90 degrees, and pulse 5 more times
+- Rotate EUT 90 degrees, and pulse 5 more times

-- Rotate another 90 degrees and pulse 5 times
+- Rotate another 90 degrees and pulse 5 more times

 - Monitor for signs of degradation